apacheignite/documentation/persistence/distributed-persistent-store.md

 This process helps to utilize disk space frugally by having pages in the most up-to-date state on disk and truncating the size of the WAL file by removing those update records from it that are already stored in the partition files.

 The checkpointing is triggered periodically depending on a frequency set in your Persistent Store configuration.
-See from the table below how this and other checkpointing related parameters can be adjusted depending on your needs:
+See from the table below how this and other checkpointing related parameters can be adjusted depending on your needs.
+Refer to `PersistentStoreConfiguration` to get the full list of configuration parameters available:

 [block:parameters]
 {